China proposes stricter rules but no ban on offshore listings - ExBulletin

 Overseas IPOs have provided an alternative source of capital for Chinese companies, and a listing in New York has been seen as a badge of honor for many.

-But Beijing has stepped up oversight of overseas listings since the $ 4.4 billion initial public offering (IPO) by ride-sharing giant Didi Global Inc.(DIDI.N)and Friday’s proposals were not as strict as some had expected.
+But Beijing has stepped up oversight of overseas listings since the $ 4.4 billion initial public offering (IPO) by ride-sharing giant Didi Global Inc (DIDI.N) and Friday’s proposals weren’t quite so. strict than some had expected.

 Chinese companies raised about $ 12.8 billion in listings in the United States in 2021, according to data from Refinitiv, but the deals ended after Didi’s New York debut in early July.